Third Lanark A.C.: Decline

 All of these events finally took their toll; on 7 June 1967, Lord Fraser in the Court of Session in Edinburgh issued a winding-up order and appointed an official liquidator.
 The petition to wind up the club had been brought by a Glasgow building company which claimed that the club owed it more than £2000 for work done on the new stand at Cathkin Park.
-The judge accepted figures submitted on behalf of the provisional liquidator which showed that the club's liabilities exceeded its liquid assets by £40,000 in preference to those presented by the club.
+The judge accepted figures submitted on behalf of the provisional liquidator which showed that the club's liabilities exceeded its liquid assets by £40,000 in preference to those presented by the club and, with no sign of that position changing any time soon, he was left with no alternative but to issue an order to wind up the club.

 On 26 June 1967, it was announced that Third Lanark's membership of the Scottish Football League had ceased and that the club's remaining players were up for transfer.

 On 1 July 1968, four former directors of Third Lanark were found guilty of contravening the Companies Act 1948 by failing to keep proper books of account during the two years preceding the liquidation of Third Lanark, and fined £100 each.
-The investigation by the Board of Trade accused club chairman Bill Hiddelston of blatant corruption and found that "the circumstances (merited) police inquiry".
-Hiddelston had died of a heart attack in Blackpool on 16 November 1967.
+The investigation by the Board of Trade accused club chairman Bill Hiddleston of blatant corruption and found that "the circumstances (merited) police inquiry".
+Hiddleston had died of a heart attack in Blackpool on 16 November 1967.

-The role of chairman Hiddelston in the club's liquidation was, and remains, the subject of debate among those close to Third Lanark.
+The role of chairman Hiddleston in the club's liquidation was, and remains, the subject of debate among those close to Third Lanark.
 He may have wished to profit personally from the sale of Cathkin Park for property development.
 Cathkin Park was sold for housing during the 1967 close season, but Glasgow City Council refused planning permission.
-On the other hand, he built a new grandstand for the club in 1963, an unlikely thing to do if Hiddelston had intended to put the club out of business.
+On the other hand, he built a new grandstand for the club in 1963, an unlikely thing to do if Hiddleston had intended to put the club out of business.
 Another allegation was that Hiddelston wanted to force the club to move to either Cumbernauld or East Kilbride, the then booming New towns in the Glasgow commuter belt, which at that time had no senior sides of their own.